Will Medicare cover my Gynecomastia Surgery?

 There are several health concerns that can help qualify you for and make it medically necessary such as:

-• If your man boobs are causing moderate to severe chest pain, leading to physical/ functional impairment
+• If enlarged male breasts are causing moderate to severe chest pain, leading to physical/ functional impairment.

-• Persistent gynaecomastia after cessation of prescribed medications and appropriate screening(s) of non-prescription and/or recreational drugs or substances that have a known side effect of gynaecomastia
+• Persistent gynecomastia after cessation of prescribed medications and appropriate screening(s) of non-prescription and/or recreational drugs or substances that have a known side effect of gynecomastia.

-• Your Glandular breast tissue is the primary cause of gynaecomastia and is documented on physical exam and/or mammography
+• Your glandular breast tissue is the primary cause of gynecomastia and is documented on physical exam and/or mammography.

-Quick Facts about Medicare Cover for Gynaecomastia Surgery
+Quick Facts about Medicare Cover for Gynecomastia Surgery

-• Medicare only covers breast reduction surgery if it is deemed as medically necessary
+• Medicare only covers breast reduction surgery if it is deemed medically necessary.

-• Medicare will not cover cosmetic Gynaecomastia procedures.
+• Medicare will not cover cosmetic gynecomastia procedures.

-• Patients can get coverage under a Medicare plan if you have a valid medical referral and meet strict criteria.
+• Patients can get coverage under a Medicare plan if they have a valid medical referral and meet strict criteria.

 You’ll need a Medical Referral with Documented Concerns

-In order to claim your surgery on Medicare, you will need a Medical Referral from your General Practitioner or Specialist.
+In order to get Medicare coverage for gynecomastia surgery, you will need a Medical Referral from your General Practitioner or Specialist.
 You can get it prior to booking an initial consultation with a plastic cosmetic surgeon or after the first appointment.

-So, will My Gynaecomastia be covered by Medicare?
+So, will my gynecomastia surgery be covered by Medicare?

 Will Medicare Cover Breast Reduction Surgery for Medical Reasons? – MBS Codes

-• BREAST, mastectomy for gyanecomastia, with or without liposuction (suction-assisted lipolysis), not being a service associated with a service to which item 45585 applies (H).
+• BREAST, mastectomy for gynecomastia, with or without liposuction (suction-assisted lipolysis), not being a service associated with a service to which item 45585 applies (H).

 It is important to note that liposuction surgery alone will not be covered by Medicare.

-Eligible patients who have private health cover for plastic surgery might be entitled to a rebate on the surgery and may get their hospital fees covered.
+Eligible patients who have private health coverage for plastic surgery might be entitled to a rebate on the surgery and may get their hospital fees covered.

-People who meet the conditions associated with these item numbers qualify for Medicare rebate in Australia: 31525
+People who meet the conditions associated with these item numbers qualify for a Medicare rebate in Australia: 31525.

 How Do I Qualify for Medicare Gynecomastia Surgery Coverage?